2018 Ohio River

 St Louis - Pittsburg

 Experience the picturesque waterways of the Mississippi and Ohio Rivers on this 11-day adventure.
-Your journey begins at the Gateway Arch Riverfront in St. Louis and continues to the historic river port town of Cape Girardeau.
+Your journey begins at the Gateway Arch Riverfront in St. Louis and continues to the historic river port town of Cape Girardeau (except that they don't stop there as promised).
 In Paducah, view the more than 50 life-sized panoramic murals that decorate the shoreline and paint a vivid picture of the city’s past.
 Visit the John James Audubon Museum in Henderson, featuring many original oil and watercolor paintings created by this famous artist.
-While in Louisville, get a behind the scenes tour of the Churchill Downs, the site of the infamous Kentucky Derby, and sample the finest "corn-pone" at the infamous Jim Beam Distillery.
+While in Louisville, get a boring behind the scenes tour of the Churchill Downs, the site of the infamous Kentucky Derby, and (don't) sample the finest "corn-pone" at the infamous Jim Beam Distillery.
 At the Underground Railroad Freedom Center in Cincinnati, learn about the sacrifices made so that the enslaved could escape to freedom.
 In Maysville, maybe enjoy the idyllic countryside but not the native sounds of original bluegrass "Moo-Sick".
-All excursions are supposedly complimentary.
+All excursions are supposedly "complimentary".

 Day 1, Fri, July 6, 2018 - Pre-Cruise St. Louis, MO